Philosophy and Ethics (PHIL, RELS)

 PHIL 315.
 Philosophy of Race & Postcolonialism.
 3 Credits.

 This course will investigate philosophical issues surrounding race, racism, and postcolonialism.
 Topics that may be explored include: the role philosophers have played historically in shaping these discourses and practices; epistemic foundations for the concept of race; scientific treatments of race; theories of civilization, nationalism, and ethno-nationalism; and the ethical, social, and political consequences of race-thinking and postcolonialism and contemporary philosophical responses.
 Repeatable to 6.00 credits.
-F, even years.
+S, even years.

 PHIL 320.
 Hinduism.
 3 Credits.

 The Indian subcontinent is one of the great historic centers of world civilization, and it has extended its cultural influence throughout Asia and the world; like China, it now also comprises about one-fifth to one-sixth of the earth's population.
 This class will introduce students to the region's preponderant religious and philosophical tradition of Hinduism, treating topics such as understandings of God or gods, teachings of a universal Self, reincarnation, views for and against the caste system, and Hinduism and globalization.
 We will treat examples of Hinduism from the ancient to contemporary periods, devoting special attention to selections of classic texts.
-F, odd years.
+On demand.

 PHIL 331.
 Contemporary European Philosophy.
 3 Credits.